whyb/FastChwHwcConverter/README.md

     ```
  * Option 2:

-    Simply include the header file `FastChwHwcConverter.hpp` in your project:
+    Simply include the header file `FastChwHwcConverter.hpp` in your project.
+Before include, you need to add a macro `#define USE_TBB 1`.

 ### for GPU (CUDA or ROCm)